cincodenada/glitch-bulk-downloader/README.md

 ### Optional runtime flags

-The script supports two runtime flags, with flags needing to come after your user id and token:
+The script supports several runtime flags (which must be supplied _after_ your user id and token):

-1. `--no_assets`, which will make the script download your project, but not download the associated assets, and
+1. `--no_assets` will make the script download your project, but not download the associated assets, and
-2. `--no-skip`, which will make the script re-download any projects you already downloaded if you run it more than once.
+2. `--no-skip` will make the script re-download any projects you already downloaded if you run it more than once.
+3. `--ignore-ssl` will disable SSL verification. ***this is obviously dangerous*** and you should only use it if you trust the almost decade old "hyperdev" CDN.

+If you use the `ignore-ssl` flag, you ***must*** have your user id and token in the CLI invocation, and you will be asked to confirm that you know what you're doing.
+You can bypass that question by also adding the `--force` flag, but you are assuming all risks: _verify that your assets are safe before you reupload them somewhere else!!!_

 ## Replacing CDN URLs in your source code